-DJ indicate terms for which trai isicis iliay cilio
+maioato torrilo for willori trai iololo illay ollio

-D3 Fall \boxtimes
+D3 Fall $\boxtimes$

 D3 Winter

 D3 Spring X

 D3 Summer

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-X
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х

-D4 If yes, what is the minimum number of credits and the unit 30 credits with a 2.0 GPA or 24-29 credits with a 2.25 GPA of measure?
+D4 If yes, what is the minimum number of credits and the unit of measure?
+24 Credits with a 2.0 GPA